-Podopaediatrics covers pre and post natal growth and development of the childs foot and lower limb in detail.
+Podopaediatrics covers pre and post natal growth and development of the child's foot and lower limb in detail.
 This component of the course provides comprehensive theoretical knowledge and experience in the assessment, diagnosis and management of a wide range of paediatric disorders affecting the lower limb.

-|Objectives||1.
-Evaluate the impact of an ageing society on health care resources and policies.
+1. Evaluate the impact of an ageing society on health care resources and policies.

 2. Critically appraise current theories of aging including application of current knowledge of physiological principles.

-3.Identify a wide range of pathologies which commonly occur in paediatric and older people including aetiology, pathology, clinical features and management.
+3. Describe a wide range of pathologies which commonly occur in children and older people including aetiology, pathology, clinical features and evidence based management.

 4. Describe pre and post natal growth and development of the child's foot and lower limb, recognise age-related gait changes and differentiate them from gait changes of orthopaedic or systemic pathologies.

 5. Integrate an understanding of changes in pharmacokinetics, pharmacodynamics and polypharmacy seen in paediatric and older people and the impact of age related changes on the prescription of drugs to these groups.

-6. Practice competently in the multidisciplinary environment of paediatrics and gerontology and understand the assessment and management issues associated with paediatrics and gerontology.
+6. Practice competently and professionally in the clinical environment of paediatrics and gerontology demonstrating understanding of specific assessment and management issues relevant to these patient populations.

-7. Choose appropriate strategies to accurately examine (physical, historical and psychosocial) paediatric and older people.
+7. Choose appropriate strategies to accurately examine (physical, historical and psychosocial) children and older people.